Fedrosauro/Sudoku-Solver-Game/README.md

-# Sudoku Solver Project
+# Sudoku Solver Game
-Personal project that solve a sudoku.
-It gives all the solutions.
+         I hope the font thing works.
+But ,anyways, basically this "game" gives you all the solutions of a Sudoku.
+If you insert few numbers there can be more than one solution.
+Most of the classes in this project were made for Graphics.
+If you want to see the core of the Sudoku solving process see only the class : Sudoku.java (the rest is just pure graphic stuff)

-I'm still working on graphics, therefore, after the call of the "solve" method, you will see the solutions on your console.
-If you put few numbers in the matrix, the program will crash... too many solutions (i need to fix this)
+         I still need to fix some things, because there is a possibility in which the program "can't solve" the Sudoku (too many solution) but that's fixable.
+Anyways enjoy it :3